Ro-Ann Mohammed

 Ro-Ann Mohammed is a human rights activist.
 In 2012, she co-founded the organisation Barbados - Gays, Lesbians and All-Sexuals against Discrimination (B-GLAD) with Donnya Piggott.
 In 2018, she was an organizer of Barbados' first LGBT Pride Parade.

 Early life

-Ro-Ann was born in Trinidad and Tobago.
-She moved to Barbados as a child, where she attended The University of the West Indies Cave Hill and Studied Psychology.
+Ro-Ann was born and raised in Trinidad and Tobago.
+She moved to Barbados to attend The University of the West Indies Cave Hill and studied Psychology.